ericstrobl/Mendelianization/README.md

 # Updates

-**8/27/2026:** We identified that $p$ values can be poorly calibrated when the outcome panel includes traits with diffuse associations across many variants genome-wide, such as quantitative blood-cell or neuroimaging traits.
+**8/27/2026:** We identified that p-values can be poorly calibrated when the outcome panel includes traits with diffuse associations across many variants genome-wide, such as quantitative blood-cell or neuroimaging traits.
 In this setting, associated variants can make a nonvanishing aggregate contribution to the genome-wide covariance estimator, violating Condition 2 (vanishing aggregate contamination) of Theorem 2.
 Selecting a sufficiently nonredundant subset of outcomes can also be burdensome when the outcome panel is large.
 We therefore added two automated options:

 - `screen_Gamma = TRUE` uses adaptive central-null estimation of the covariance matrix `Gamma` to improve null calibration.
+Candidate trimming proportions are controlled by `threshold_grid`, which defaults to `seq(0, 0.20, length.out = 20)` but can be customized.
-- `screen_outcomes = TRUE` iteratively removes redundant outcomes until the null-correlation condition number is at most 100.
+- `screen_outcomes = TRUE` iteratively removes redundant outcomes until the null-correlation condition number is at most `max_condition`.
+The default is `max_condition = 100`, but this threshold can also be customized.

-The new default behavior is `screen_Gamma = TRUE` and `screen_outcomes = TRUE`.
-To recover the fully legacy behavior, set both options to `FALSE`.
+The new default behavior is `screen_Gamma = TRUE`, `screen_outcomes = TRUE`, `threshold_grid = seq(0, 0.20, length.out = 20)`, and `max_condition = 100`.
+To recover the fully legacy behavior, set both screening options to `FALSE`.